doug-leith/android-protobuf-decoding/README.md

 # Partial Decoding of Google Play Services Binary Protobufs

+For details of how to collect decrypted packet traces from an Android handset see https://github.com/doug-leith/cydia

 ## Google/Firebase Analytics

 - app_measurement.proto3 is decoded protobuf definition for messages sent to https://www.app-measurement.com/a endpoint.